After year of disruptions, new Wolfe Island ferry set to launch this spring | CBC News

 While the ministry did not respond to CBC's question about a specific start date for the ferry, Frontenac Islands Mayor Judy Greenwood-Speers said she's pleased to finally have an approximate timeline.

 "I would be thrilled if it was running, at least, by the May 24 weekend," she said.
-"And if they can get it running even quicker, that would be wonderful."
+"If they can get it running even quicker, that would be wonderful."

 Greenwood-Speers said it's been a hard year for the roughly 1,400 residents of Wolfe Island, calling the ferry "absolutely essential" for both them and the region's tourism industry.